 You can drive on roadsides, sidewalks, parks, and other pedestrian areas.

 Most manufacturers usually recommend a yearly service.
 If this is consistently done at the right time, the scooter will perform well.
-It is a failure to do this that typically affects proper functioning of the device.
+A failure to do this typically affects proper functioning of the device.

 The battery must be replaced every 2-3 years, depending on the demand usage.